 This process will differ somewhat among different academic disciplines.

-In fact the only method that is not consistent with IGL is the exclusive use of straight lecturing and the posing of questions for which there are only one correct answer.
+In fact, the only method that is not consistent with IGL is the exclusive use of straight lecturing and the posing of questions for which there is only one correct answer.

 Originated by The Hewlett Steering Committee, September 2000, last updated May 29, 2014